BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 For both the surface and the volume the default is that the points are randomly colored.
 For example the following are equivalents for the two surface and two volume additions.

-**Note:** additional calculations in `addVolumePoint` means that it takes longer than `addSurfacePoints` for the same number of points.
-For a large number of points this can be noticeable.

 ```javascript
 pcs.addSurfacePoints(model, 10000);
 pcs.addSurfacePoints(model, 10000, BABYLON.PointColor.Random);